-Read Section 3.6, "Corporate Bonds and the Risk of Default" on pages 65-66; skip pages 67 and 68.
+Read Section 3.6, "The Risk of Default" on pages 64-66; skip the section "Sovereign bonds and default risk" on pages 66-68.
 Later modules deal with capital structure, default risk, and optimal debt levels.

 Most of the material in Module 2 is also on the actuarial exams.
 These topics are simple for most candidates, but they are used in later corporate finance modules, where the concepts are harder.